Tokyo Olympics chief says he may need to resign as furore grows over sexist comments | Politics

 The president of the Tokyo Olympic organising committee said he may need to resign over sexist comments that women board members had difficulty speaking concisely, which was annoying, the Mainichi newspaper quoted him as saying on Thursday.
 The 83-year-old Yoshiro Mori, a former Japanese prime minister and head of the Tokyo committee organising the postponed Summer Games this year, said he may step down if calls for his resignation continue.

-"If we increase the number of female board members, we have to make sure their speaking time is restricted somewhat, they have difficulty finishing, which is annoying," said Mori at a Japanese Olympic Committee board of trustees meeting, according to the report from the Asahi, one of Japan's leading newspapers.
+"If we increase the number of female board members, we have to make sure their speaking time is restricted somewhat, they have difficulty finishing, which is annoying," said Mori at a Japanese Olympic Committee (JOC) board of trustees meeting, according to a report in the Asahi newspaper.
 "We have about seven women at the organising committee but everyone understands their place."

+The JOC decided in 2019 to aim for more than 40 percent female members on the board, but there are just five women among the board’s 24 members.
+On social media, Mori's comments caused immediate furore.

+The hashtag "Mori, please resign" was trending on Twitter in Japan on Thursday morning and some users on the platform were already calling on sponsors to pressure the Tokyo organising committee into dropping him from the top post.
+Chief Cabinet Secretary Katsunobu Kato declined to comment directly on Mori's reported comments or whether the growing calls for him to resign would affect the Olympics.

 Anger over Mori's comments is likely to further alienate a Japanese public that has grown wary of Tokyo's attempts to hold the Games during a pandemic.
 Nearly 80 percent of the Japanese public opposes holding the Games as scheduled in July, according to the most recent poll.